jmarenco/clusterswithoutliers/README.md

 # clusterswithoutliers
-MIP-based procedure for sum-of-squares clustering with outliers
+MIP-based procedure for clustering with outliers